uyuni-project/sumaform/README_ADVANCED.md

 ## Shared resources, prefixing, sharing virtual hardware

-Whenever multiple sumaform users deploy to the same virtualization hardware (eg. libvirt host, OpenStack instance) it is recommended to set the `name_prefix` variable in the `base` module in order to have a unique per-user prefix for all resource names.
+Whenever multiple sumaform users deploy to the same virtualization hardware (eg. libvirt host) it is recommended to set the `name_prefix` variable in the `base` module in order to have a unique per-user prefix for all resource names.
 This will prevent conflicting names.

 Additionally, it is possible to have only one user to upload images and other shared infrastructure such as mirrors, having all other users re-use them.
 In order to accomplish this:
  * add a `use_shared_resources = true` variable to the `base` module of all users but one